Best 10 Places To Visit In Laguna Province in 2019 [Updated]

 6).
 Ambon Ambon Falls

 This is one of the most enjoyable hikes that I have done in the Philippines.
 One of the main reasons for this is that the hike is adventurous yet not overly strenuous or demanding.
 Ambon Ambon Falls is situated within an Eco Park, an initiative in which I am personally a great supporter of.
 Ambon Ambon Falls is relatively easy to reach which also makes it a very attractive place to visit.
-Check out my vlog here.
+Please check out my vlog about Ambon Ambon Falls.

 Google Maps: Ambon Ambon Falls